 Skip to content

-Yes, it is a mouthful, and sounds something like a prehistoric animal.
-But, it is a very disturbing condition that many women suffer from and it is often mis-diagnosed or mis-treated.
+Yes, it is a mouthful and sounds something like a prehistoric animal.
+But, it is a very disturbing condition that many women suffer from and it is often misdiagnosed or mistreated.
 The clitoris is a powerful organ of sexual pleasure.
 The tip has thousands of sensory nerve endings, more than any other body part.
 Women by design, have greater blood supply to the pelvic area.
 The clitoris provides the means of having multiple (or any) orgasms.
 Women’s sexual response has unfortunately been defined by male standards, making our understanding of the clitoris and its function inadequate.
 Too often women come to see us and say “I am really not very familiar with that area”.

 Behavior Modification Therapy with a certified sex therapist can be tremendously helpful.
-Because the painful clitoris affects sexual function, and the brain is the primary organ for sex, a psychologist or licensed counselor who has experience with sexual disorders/pain syndromes is very important in your treatment.
+Because the painful clitoris affects sexual activity, and the brain is the primary organ for sex, a psychologist or licensed counselor who has experience with sexual disorders/chronic pain syndromes is very important in your treatment.
 When this goes on for months/years, there are often relationship issues that need to be addressed.
-Stress is a significant trigger for this pain and counseling is a great way to learn better management techniques.
+Stress is a significant trigger for this vulvar pain and counseling is a great way to learn better management techniques.
 Dealing with vulvar (that’s a fancy word for your external genital area) pain can feel embarrassing, limit your social activities and your relationships.
 If you have to take medications the side effects can cause problems and the stress of this builds in anyone.
 It is very important to manage this.

 Sarah Dominguez, PT, MSPT, CLT, WCS